nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 3.6.
 Event-Driven Design

-Because there are many different components that may be affected by a single command, we use events to simplify method calling.
+As there are many different components that may be affected by a single command, we use events to simplify method calling.
 In our code, after a command has successfully executed its primary functionality like making a change to the **Model**, it raises an `Event` which is then picked up by **Storage**, and **UI** which then calls the relevant methods to make the appropriate changes.

 The _Sequence Diagram_ below exemplifies this process.
-In the figure below, you can see that entering `delete 2` causes a change in the model which is the command's primary task.
+In the figure below, you can see that entering `undo` causes a change in the model which is the command's primary task.

 <img src="https://github.com/CS2103JAN2017-T09-B1/main/raw/develop/docs/images/TaskManagerSequenceDiagram.png" width="800"><br>
-_Figure 3.6.1 : Component interactions for `delete 2` command_
+_Figure 3.6.1 : Component interactions for `undo` command_

 Only after the task is complete, is an `Event` raised to modify the storage and UI components in step 1.1.1.3.